jimasp/behave-vsc/README.md

 ### How feature/step discovery works

-- It determines the features and steps folders by a combination of the `relativeWorkingDir` setting and the `paths` setting in the behave configuration file.
-If these are not supplied, then it uses defaults.
+- It determines the features and steps folders by a combination of the following *optional* settings.
+If these are not supplied, then it uses defaults:
+  - `relativeWorkingDir` extension setting,
+  - `paths` in the behave configuration file,
+  - `importedSteps` extension setting.

 - The extension parses `*.feature` files from the determined feature folders.
 It then uses this information to build a test tree in the test explorer UI.

 - The extension parses `*.py` files from the determined steps folders.
-It then uses this information to providestep navigation.
+It then uses this information to provide step navigation.

 - It uses a file system watcher to keep the test tree up to date with changes to feature and step files.

 ### How test runs work